lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/vision-2030.md

 Cardano is a proven smart contract platform that provides a verifiable, immutable and public infrastructure.

-### 2030 Vision
+### Vision Statement

-Cardano is the public trust anchor providing the best foundation for businesses, governments, organizations and communities of all sizes to build the economy of the future.
+Cardano is the most secure, reliable and censorship-resistant blockchain for mission critical applications to power economies of the future.

 ### Our Values